Skip to content

 • USB device assigned to the card

-• gateway id, a "unique" 8-Byte number to identify the gateway.
-This is usually derived from the device's MAC address
+• gateway id, a "unique" 8-byte number to identify the gateway, usually derived from the device's MAC address

 • Center frequencies of the two radio frontends